Guadalupe County, Texas: Politics

-Although not to the same extent as Gillespie or Kendall Counties, Guadalupe is a strongly Republican county that possessed strong GOP leanings even during the Solid South era due to its Texas German heritage.
-The only Democratic Presidential candidate to carry Guadalupe County since 1940 has been Hill Country native Lyndon B. Johnson during his 1964 landslide; it was one of seven Lone Star State counties to vote for Thomas E. Dewey in 1944 and one of eight to do so in 1948.
-The only Democrat to reach 40% of the county’s vote since 1968 has been Jimmy Carter in 1976.
+Guadalupe is a strongly Republican county that possessed strong GOP leanings even during the Solid South era.
+The only Democratic presidential candidate to carry Guadalupe County since 1940 has been Hill Country native Lyndon B. Johnson during his 1964 landslide.

-Although Al Smith did win the county in 1928 due to anti-Prohibition sentiment, unlike nearby Bandera County, Guadalupe had even leaned Republican before Warren G. Harding's 1920 landslide, voting Republican in every election between 1896 and 1924 except the divided 1912 contest.
+Although Al Smith did win the county in 1928 due to anti-Prohibition sentiment, Guadalupe had even leaned Republican before Warren G. Harding's 1920 landslide, voting Republican in every election between 1896 and 1924 except the divided 1912 contest.

 Government

 Guadalupe County is run by a commissioners court presided by the county judge.
 The court has four members elected for two-year terms.
 The commissioners are elected by and represent individual districts.
 The county judge is elected through a county-wide at-large election.